gem-pasteur/PanACoTA/doc/source/examples.rst

 We provide a folder, ``Examples``, containing genomic sequences (in ``Examples/genomes``).

-All commands to run all Example steps can be found in ``Examples/commands/``
+All commands to run all Example steps can be found in ``Examples/commands/``.

+All example input files (which are output of the previous module) can be found in ``Example/input_files``.

-.. note:: The provided genomic sequences are taken from real genomes, but then modified and shortened in order to have an example showing different situations, but running very quickly.
+.. note:: The provided genomic sequences are taken from real genomes, but then modified and drastically shortened in order to have an example showing different situations, but running very quickly.
 Hence, the example results should not be interpreted biologically!

 Genomes description
 ===================